RESTRICTED UNITS AGREEMENT

 (g)The term “Restricted Territory” shall mean the geographic area consisting of the continental United States.

-(h)The term “Service Term” shall mean the period during which Recipient is a member of the Board of Directors of the Company or an employee of BRCC or otherwise provides services to the Company.
+(h)The term “Service Term” shall mean the period during which Recipient is a member of the Board of Directors of the Company or otherwise provides services to the Company.

 (a)the Company is currently engaged in the Business;